-When you plant your tomatillos, you should make sure the area you choose in your garden gets full sunshine and is well-drained.
-They do not like soaking wet ground because they are native to a hotter climate.
-You also want the ground soil to be as close to a pH of 7.0 as possible.
-This is the pH the tomatillo grow best.
+When you plant your tomatillos, make sure the area you choose in your garden gets full sunshine and is well-drained.
+They don’t like soaking wet ground because they are native to a hotter climate.
+You also want the soil to be as close to a pH of 7.0 as possible.

-You can buy your plants already started at the garden center in your area.
-If you can’t find them, you should start your seeds indoors about six to eight weeks before the last frost is expected.
-Of course, if you live in a warmer climate, you can start your tomatillo plants directly in the ground.
-Do this only after all chance of frost has gone by.
-You don’t want there to be a frost as your tomatillo plants will surely die.
-Also be aware that tomatillos are not self-fertilizing.
+You can buy your plants already started at a garden center in your area.
+If you can’t find them, start seeds indoors about six to eight weeks before the last frost is expected.
+Of course, if you live in a warmer climate, you can start your tomatillo plants directly in the ground after all chance of frost has gone by.
+Be aware that tomatillos are not self-fertilizing.
 This means that you need at least two tomatillo plants in order to get fruit.
 Otherwise, you’ll have empty tomatillo husks.

 The tomatillo grow well in tomato cages or by themselves.
-If you put your tomatillo plants in cages, you should set the plants two feet apart.
-If you want to let them sprawl, you can place them in the ground and let your tomatillo grow three feet apart.
-They will spread some, so you need to give them space to roam.
+If you put your tomatillo plants in cages, set the plants 2 feet apart, or if you want to let them sprawl, set them 3 feet apart.

 If water is scarce, you can water them.
 They do well without a lot of water, but do not like drought conditions.
 Organic mulch is a great product to help retain moisture and keep out weeks for your growing tomatillos.